-All applicants for first-time freshman admission must meet minimum high school GPA and ACT/SAT scores.
+All applicants for first-time, first-year freshman admission must meet minimum high school GPA and ACT/SAT scores.
 The minimum high school GPA for first-time undergraduates is 2.5 (weighted).
-The required minimum ACT/SAT scores for admission are a composite ACT score of 17 or minimum SAT (mathematics and critical reading) score of 800 on tests administered prior to March 2016, and the corresponding concordance score, as determined by the College Board, for versions administered March 2016 and beyond.
+The required minimum ACT/SAT scores for admission are a composite ACT score of 17, or a minimum SAT (mathematics and critical reading) score of 800 on tests administered prior to March 2016, or 880 for versions administered March 2016 and beyond.